-Pastelegram welcomes unsolicited writings from artists, curators, historians and writers for our online reviews and features.
-We also consider projects for full print issues.
-If you’d like to submit, please consult our submission guidelines below and make sure to read a number of our reviews and features.
+Pastelegram welcomes unsolicited writings from artists, curators, historians and writers for our online projects and print issues.
+If you’d like to submit, please consult our submission guidelines below and make sure to read our offerings.

-Print issue submissions: If you’re interested in submitting a project for one of our online or print issues, please write us with an abstract of your idea, a CV (so we can get a feel for your other projects), a tentative bibliography of the sources you’d like to include in the issue, as well as scans or links to the images you’re considering.
-Also feel free to email us with any questions or concerns, please.
+If you’re interested in submitting a project for one of our online or print issues, please write us with an abstract of your idea, a CV (so we can get a feel for your other projects), a tentative bibliography of the sources you’d like to include in the issue, as well as scans or links to images you’re considering.
+Also feel free to email us with any questions or concerns.

 PLEASE ALSO NOTE: We do not accept submissions from agents or publicists.